-Another important subject in the theory of Riemann surfaces is the definition of spin structures.
-In a genus $g$ Riemann surface there are $2^{2g}$ spin structures corresponding, roughly speaking, to the assignment of periodic or antiperiodic boundary conditions for the fermions along each generator of the homology group $H_{1}(\Sigma)$.
-These spin structures are classified into two groups; a spin structure is even if the number of zero modes of the chiral Dirac operator is even and it is odd otherwise.
-In the case of the torus, for example, we have four spin structures corresponding to $(P,P)$, $(P,A)$, $(A,P)$ and $(A,A)$ with $P$ ($A$) indicating periodic (antiperiodic) boundary conditions along the homology basis $(a,b)$.
-With the flat metric on the torus we can see that $(P,P)$ is the only odd spin structure.
-The other three are even.
+Another important issue in the theory of Riemann surfaces is the definition of spin structures.
+Given a genus-$g$ Riemann surface there are~$2^{2g}$ spin structures, roughly speaking corresponding to the choices of periodic or antiperiodic boundary conditions for fermions along each generator of the homology group~$H_{1}(\Sigma_{g})$.
+These spin structures are classified into two groups depending on whether the number of zero modes of the Weyl operator is even or odd.
+In the case of the torus, for example, we have four spin structures corresponding to $(P,P)$,~$(P,A)$,~$(A,P)$, and~$(A,A)$, with~$P$ and~$A$ respectively indicating periodic and antiperiodic boundary conditions along the corresponding element of the homology basis.
+Choosing a flat metric on the torus it can be seen that that~$(P,P)$ is the only odd spin structure, while the other three are even.

-After this brief review about some topics on Riemann surfaces, we analize the origin of the divergences appearing in the partition function of the bosonic string \cite{Nelson}.
-The analysis in the case of fermionic strings is similar.
-To do so we have to convince ourselves that, in the sum over world-sheets, the divergences come from those surfaces lying on the boundary of moduli space ${\cal M}_{g}$.
-The presence of a tachyon in the spectrum of the bosonic string makes the contribution coming from surfaces with long narrow tubes divergent (fig. \ref{tubes})
+After these preliminaries, we focus on the analysis of the origin of the divergences appearing in the partition function of the bosonic string~\cite{Nelson} (the analysis of fermionic strings proceeds along similar lines).
+The key observation is that divergences in string perturbation theory come from the contribution of surfaces lying on the boundary of moduli space~${\cal M}_{g}$.
+In the case of the bosonic string, the presence of the tachyon renders the contribution coming from surfaces with long narrow tubes, like the one showed in fig.~\ref{tubes}, divergent.

-This can be easily seen from the partition function on the cylinder constructed in sec.
-3.2.
-The tachyon in the spectrum makes the integration over the length of the cylinder divergent since the integrand grows exponentially with the length.
+In the case of the bosonic string, the origin of this divergence can be traced back to the cylinder partition function constructed in sec.~\ref{sec:CFT}.
+The contribution of the tachyon in eq.~\eqref{eq:CFTpartition_function} goes like~$q^{-1}$, diverging in the limit of large cylinder lengths~$\tau\rightarrow i\infty$.

-In order to study the divergences of String Theory it is convenient to add to the moduli space ${\cal M}_{g}$ all the points on its boundary to construct the compactified moduli space $\bar{\cal M}_{g}$.
-Points in $\bar{\cal M}_{g}-{\cal M}_{g}$ represent Riemann surfaces with infinitely long narrow tubes.
-Equivalently we can consider the conformally related surfaces in which we have nodes, i.e., in which some curve is pinched off (fig \ref{pinched}).
+For this reason, in order to study divergences of string diagrams, it is convenient to consider a compactified moduli space~$\overline{\cal M}_{g}$ including all the points on the boundary of~${\cal M}_{g}$.
+Points in~$\overline{\cal M}_{g}-{\cal M}_{g}$ correspond to Riemann surfaces with infinitely long narrow tubes.
+These are conformally related to surfaces with nodes with some cycle is pinched off (see fig.~\ref{pinched}).